-- In a bowl, combine the following ingredients: soysauce, vinegar, garlic, bay leaf, pepper and chicken.
+- In a bowl, combine the following ingredients: soysauce, vinegar, garlic, bay leaf, pepper, calamansi juice and chicken.
 Marinate the chicken for at least 30 minutes or overnight.

 - In a pan, heat oil.
-Sauté the garlic and then the chicken until golden brown.
-Then add in the marinade and a cup of water.
-Bring to boil and cook until the soy sauce mixture was almost absorbed by the meat.
+Saute the garlic and ginger.
+Add the chicken until golden brown.
+Then add in the marinade, oyster sauce, sugar and a cup of water.
+Simmer until the chicken meat was cooked.
 Note: Make sure that you cook it over low to medium heat to avoid having a burned but uncooked chicken.
 The water actually helps cook your chicken fast.
 Likewise, if your adobo is too salty, you may add some sugar (half teaspoon or depending on how you like it).

 - Serve hot with rice and boiled or salted eggs or fried potatoes on the side.